Simplix-Softworks/Cirrus/README.md

 </p>

 # WIP
 Cirrus is currently WIP.
 The documentation is invalid in parts.
-We will publish a fully usable version soon.
+We will publish a stable version soon.

 # Cirrus